HanaZubovic/Data_Storage/README.md

 ### The Challenge

-Using Python and SQLAlchemy, complete a climate analysis and data exploration of your climate database to find an ideal time to plan a trip to Honolulu, Hawaii.
+Using Python and SQLAlchemy, complete a climate analysis and data exploration of a climate database to find an ideal time to plan a trip to Honolulu, Hawaii.
 The analysis has to be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

 ## File Directory
 - Resources folder contains both `.csv` and `.sqlite` data regarding information collected by weather stations in Hawaii.
 -

 ## Process
--
+- With Pandas, created a summary statistics for the precipitation data.
-- Using Flask to create routes to API data
+- Used Flask to create routes to API data
 -

 ### Precipitation Analysis